 This describes the wonder and the beauty of the New Covenant.

-Jesus did not only paid the price of our sins, he exchanged natures with us.
-He took, at our request, our sin nature and give to us His holiness—an exchange—in the person of the Spirit of Holiness.
+Jesus did not only pay the price of our sins, he exchanged natures with us.
+He took, at our request, our sin nature and gave to us His holiness—an exchange—in the person of the Spirit of Holiness.

 This Greek word for exchange was often associated with the work of money-changers where they exchanged coins of different denominations or nations, value for value.